GreyRook/code-with-style/docs/process/index.md

 The aim of the agile approach of Scrum is transparency regarding the issues that need to be done in a certain time frame.
 Thus, a Sprint (2 weeks) is planned with an amount of issues that the Development Team is certain to accomplish.
-The issues follow a strict workflow in Jira, so that the Development Team and the Scrum owner see at any moment of the Sprint the status of an issue.
+The issues follow a strict workflow in Jira, so that the Development Team and the Product Owner see at any moment of the Sprint the status of an issue.

-As a simple rule a developer can only work on one issue at a time i.e. can only have one issue with the status "WIP".
+At *Grey Rook* we implemented the simple rule that a developer can only work on one issue at a time i.e. can only have one issue with the status "WIP".
 There can be reasons that hinder the developer to complete an issue.
 If such a case happens, the developer is obliged to move the ticket to "ToDo", delegate the ticket to another developer and write a comment into the issue to explain the current status to the other developer.
 Only if there is a comment, the developer can choose a new issue to work on.

+## Scrum Roles

+The Scrum Team is self-organising (choose how to best do their work), cross-functional (has all competencies to accomplish work without depending on others) and is optimised for flexibility, creativity and productivity.
+The Scrum Team includes the Development Team (DEV Team), the Product Owner (PO) and the Scrum Master (SM):

+* The Development Team (3-9 people) creates the increment at the end of the Sprint.
+It is a self-organising, cross-functional team with no titles and sub-teams.
+* The Product Owner is one person whose job it is to maximise and optimise value of development work.
+The PO organises the Product backlog (or delegates it, but is still accountable) and makes sure that the DEV Team understands the Product backlog items and knows what to work on next.
+Thus, the Product backlog should be visible, transparent and clear.
+The PO is responsible for ordering the items to best achieve the goals and missions.
+* The Scrum Master does not decide, the SM is a servant leader with the task to maximise value.
+The SM helps to understand and promotes the Scrum theory/practices/rules and values and supports Scrum.

 ## Sprint

-* A Sprint is a time-box during which a “Done”, useable, and potentially releasable product Increment is created.
+* A Sprint is a time-box during which a “Done”, useable, and potentially releasable product increment is created.
-* Sprints have consistent durations throughout a development effort.
+* The Sprint is a container for all other Sprint Events with a consistent duration throughout a development effort.
 The duration should be one month or less.
 At *Grey Rook* it is 2 weeks, starting on Monday and ending on Friday the following week.
 * A new Sprint starts immediately after the conclusion of the previous Sprint.

 During the Sprint:

 * No changes are made to the Sprint that would endanger the Sprint goal
 * Quality goals do not decrease
+* The scope may be clarified and negotiated between the PO and the DEV Team as more is learned.
+At *Grey Rook* we aim not to change the scope but to exchange issues if needed.

+### Sprint Goal
+The Sprint goal is the objective that can be met through implementation of the Product backlog.
+It is a guidance of why the DEV Team is building the increment.
+The Sprint goal offers some flexibility regarding the implemented functionality while ensuring that the Product backlog items devliver one coherent function.

-* The scope stays the same but issues can be exchanged
+* What can be delivered in the increment?

-The Sprint Goal is to increase the velocity (done issues in a Sprint) under the condition that the quality does not suffer.
-In order to assure that the velocity increases, the scope of the Sprint needs to stay the same.
+The DEV Team forecasts functionality while the task of the PO is to discuss the objetive and Product Backlog items needed for the Sprint goal.

 At *Grey Rook* we aim to plan the Sprint so that no issues need to be changed.
 However, as it is an agile process, there are always circumstances that demand for a quick change.
 That can be hotfixes and breaking bugs as well as presentations for clients that need adjustments in the code.
 Issues can be exchanged at any point in the Sprint process given the